Police confirm killing of 6 in Rivers community – The Sun Nigeria

 He said policemen, on arrival at the scene, dismantled the barricade and restored normalcy to the area.

-“Thereafter, a team led by the Divisional Police Officer, CSP Joseph Anche, recovered five corpses in a river in the area.
+“Thereafter, a team led by the Divisional Police Officer, Joseph Anche, recovered five bodies in a river in the area.

 “This discovery, however, sparked off another round of protest, which our men were able to contain.